 The purpose of the supervision procedure is to protect property, analyse the financial condition of the debtor and to compile a register of any claims of creditors.
 After the introduction of supervision, the temporary administrator publishes a notice and within one month from the date of the publication of this notice, the creditors are entitled to file their claims and conduct a first meeting of creditors.
 The creditors may file their claims later, but such claims can be considered only after a move to a subsequent procedure.
 Based on the court's ruling, the claims are entered on a register of claims.
-The temporary administrator draws up a report of its activities, including an indication of the possibility of restoring the debtor's solvency and the necessity for further proceedings.
+The temporary administrator draws up a report of its activities, including an indication of the possibility of restoring the debtor's solvency and the necessity for further proceedings, along with a conclusion on the presence of signs of intentional and fictitious insolvency and an analysis of the financial status of the debtor.